swcarpentry/DEPRECATED-boot-camps/sql/sql.md

 -------

 We can also sort the results of our queries by using ORDER BY.
-For simplicity, let’s go back to our species table and alphabetize it by Genus.
+For simplicity, let’s go back to our species table and alphabetize it by species.

     SELECT * FROM species ORDER BY species ASC;